 A post shared by Salty Girl Seafood (@saltygirlseafood) on

 1. Salty Girl Seafood follows a 6-Point Sustainability Assessment on all their products.
 Their six points of interest involve vetting gear types, management structures, population, monitoring, habitat impacts, and socioeconomic conditions in the supply chain.
 All their fish is traceable back to the fisherman, and they are a 1% For The Planet company, which means they donate 1% of their annual sales to nonprofits.

-2. Quixotic use a recirculating aquaculture system to raise safe and clean tilapia.
+2. Quixotic do sustainable tilapia farming with a recirculating aquaculture system to raise safe and clean tilapia.
 A recirculating aquaculture system filters water in and out of the tanks continuously, recycles it, and provides healthy, oxygenated water that keeps the fish happy and energized.

 3. Wild American Shrimp follows National Oceanic and Atmospheric Administration guidelines to ensure sustainable fishing.
 Through sound fishery management, Wild American Shrimp can guarantee our fish and shellfish supply will be able to renew itself each year without hurting the oceanic environment.

 We believe in a world where green practices are in place to keep Earth rotating for generations to come.
 Learn how you can participate in World Oceans Day events near you at the World Oceans Day website.

 Check out our meal delivery menu for sustainably sourced seafood and take part in bettering our planet.